-Each of the different Med D plans uses a formulary, or a list of medications they will or will not cover.
+Each of the different Part D prescription drug plans use a formulary, or a list of medications they will or will not cover.
 Even if a specific drug is on the formulary, the cost to you will depend on which tier the drug falls in.
 Most drugs will fall into one of three tiers: generic, brand name and non-preferred.

 Typically, generic drugs are the least expensive tier.
 Most plans will require you to use a generic drug if it is available.
 These medications have lower costs, therefore, lower co-pays.

-Not all drugs are available in generic form.
+Not all prescription medications are available in generic form.
 When your doctor prescribes a brand name drug, it will be available to you at the higher brand name co-pay.
 Depending on whether the medication is preferred or non-preferred will determine the exact cost to you.

 There are other factors that will determine the cost of a particular medication.
-Some medications will be covered by the plan only if you have tried other cheaper alternatives, and your doctor decides that those medications will not work for you.
-In this case, the doctor has the option to call the insurance company and have the medication prior approved.
+Some medications will be covered by the plan only if you have tried other less expensive alternatives and your doctor decides those medications will not work for you.
+In this case, the doctor has the option to call the insurance company and obtain a prior approval.

 The best way to choose a Medicare Part D plan that will work best for you is to take the time to do some research on each plan.
-You will have the option to change plans once a year if you find that the plan you have is no longer beneficial to you.
-The Medicare.gov web site has a great guide to help you find the best prescription drug coverage for your needs.
-You can enter in your prescriptions and your location.
-They will find the best plan with the best coverages for your existing prescriptions.
+You will have the option to change plans once a year during the Annual Enrollment Period (AEP) October 15 – December 7 should you find the plan you have is no longer beneficial to you.
+During this time period, Medicare Instructors hires seasonal staff to review prescription plan options for the following year.
+Should you prefer to do your own research, you can visit Medicare.gov and enter in your prescriptions and locations for find prescription drug plans available in your area.